mthieux/IED_BLASTEEG/README.md

 These scripts were used for the analyses of "Interictal epileptiform discharges contribute to momentary lapses of attention in children with epilepsy - Thieux et al."

 This study is part of a larger project which investigate the influence of interictal epileptiform discharges (IED) on attention using the BLAST attention test (Petton et al., 2019).
-This study focuses on the influence of IED on BLAST-scores (reaction time, errors %, Stability and Intensity) and on the P300 component during BLAST in children, using scalp-EEG recording.
+This study focuses on the influence of IED on BLAST-scores (reaction time, errors %, Stability and Intensity) and on parietal ERP during BLAST in children, using scalp-EEG recording.

 ## Scripts
 The scripts have been writed with Python (3.11.7) and R (4.4.1).